kebaldwi/DNAC-TEMPLATES/TUTORIALS/ManagementScale.md

 ---

-## Objectives of Cisco Catalyst Center
+## Objectives of Catalyst Center

-The objectives of the Cisco Catalyst Center are influenced by whether the environment is brownfield or greenfield.
+The objectives of the Catalyst Center are influenced by whether the environment is brownfield or greenfield.
 Key objectives include:

 ### Policy